AgustinChavero/Library-PHP-Laravel/all-documentation/endpoints/review.md

 -   Only logged in users will be able to update reviews

         http://127.0.0.1:8000/api/review/edit/:id

+-   To update a review you need to send by headers:

+    -   Authorization

+            Bearer 1|kHLH6JDjycTzkAFTroCgZylOeTI9o4kFIz9Ahj3p0a1a15bf

 -   To update a review you need to send by params: